arunabhg/node-express-codedeploy/README.md

     17.5 View the service journal - `sudo journalctl -fu node-api.service`<br />
     After you give all the above commands you will see that your app is running on server and you don't have to start it every time.

-## In the server - When you make any changes in code on local, run the following command to upload, build and propagate the changes on the server
+## When you make any changes in code on local, run the following commands to upload, build and propagate the changes on the server

+## In the local terminal -

+Follow Steps 7 & 8 to create & upload a new zip to S3 bucket.

+## In the server -

 `aws s3 cp s3://node-express-typescript-artifact/code-deploy-1/project.zip project.zip unzip -o project.zip -d Code/node-express-codedeploy1/ npm install --prefix Code/node-express-codedeploy1/ npm run build --prefix Code/node-express-codedeploy1/ sudo systemctl restart node-api.service`